PrincetonUniversity/advanced-command-line/07_awk/README.md

 ```
 If a pattern is not present, the action is performed for every line.
 If
 a pattern has no action, the default is `print $0`.
 This means you can use
 awk like grep.
-Printing every word containing `cat` would be performed like
+Printing every line containing `cat` would be performed like
 ```
 awk '/cat/' words.txt
 ```